Senate Armed Services Committee To Remove Names Of Confederate Fighters From Military Assets

 “We’ve got a long ways to go on that issue,” he said.

-Republican Sen. Josh Hawley of Missouri, was one committee member who opposed it, however.
+Republican Sen. Josh Hawley of Missouri was one committee member who opposed it, however.

 “I oppose the amendment, I voted no on it.
 And I spoke against it in the committee and voiced my reservations for it,” Hawley said.